Inhouse Design Thinking Workshop

 - Quickly build a prototype and test the solution

 All results of the workshop will be documented in the form of a photo protocol and included in a comprehensive presentation.
-With these documents as orientation and reference, the participants can carry out Design Thinking Workshops on their own any time after the training.
+With these documents as orientation and reference, the participants can conduct Design Thinking Workshops on their own any time after the training.

 Contents and methodology of the workshop